tzecris/SortingProject/README.md

 Import in Netbeans
 Selct File> New Project> Java> Java Project with existing resources.
-In the next step selrct src folder.
+In the next step select src folder.

 Clean and build project.
 Run.